Statement of Purpose

 The care team help the students to take personal responsibility for their clothing and personal hygiene thus encouraging social awareness and promoting their independence.

-The emotional welfare of the students at Pield Heath House School is fundamental to the holistic well being of each person.
+The emotional welfare of the students at Pield Heath House School is fundamental to the holistic wellbeing of each person.
 We have supportive, caring and highly trained staff who can offer individual help to the students.
 The atmosphere and stability of the house contributes greatly to the students’ sense of security, which is of vital importance to their emotional development.

 All students are encouraged to take an active part in decision making and in the day to day running of the house.
 As breakfast and suppers are provided in the house, the students are encouraged to select a menu of their choice, with health guidelines being offered by the care staff.
 All students follow an internal residential skills programme which can be accredited under the NOCN courses which they are working towards at school.

-The Care Team have an active role in the staff structure at Pield Heath, attending hand-over meetings, link meetings, providing reports for annual reviews, planning individual programmes and working alongside teaching and medical staff for the welfare and development of each pupil
+The Care Team have an active role in the staff structure at Pield Heath, attending hand-over meetings, link meetings, providing reports for annual reviews, planning individual programmes and working alongside teaching and medical staff for the welfare and development of each student

 Aims and Objectives of our Respite/Short Break & Residential Provision